 Both brainspotting and EMDR therapies attempt to help those in therapy reprocess negative events and retrain emotional reactions.
 EMDR, the older of the two therapies, has been more intensively studied, but therapists are increasingly practicing brainspotting and reporting positive results.

 Reported to help with a variety of psychological concerns, brainspotting is primarily used in trauma therapy and for the treatment of PTSD.
 It has also been shown to assist in injury recovery and help treat physical illness, inattention, stress, and low motivation.
-Some therapists believe that psychological issues such as anger, procrastination, and difficulty concentrating, among others, can be caused by trauma.
+Some therapists believe psychological issues—such as anger, procrastination, and difficulty concentrating, among others—can be caused by trauma.
 Therefore, brainspotting might be a particularly effective form of therapy for those individuals who wish to address one or more of these concerns.

 - All forms of trauma

 - Substance abuse